atomist-attic/rug-project/README.md

 [rug]: http://docs.atomist.com/

-After you create a project with this generator, you may enjoy the compatible editors in [atomist-rugs:rug-editors][rug-editors].
+After you create a project with one of these generators, you may enjoy the compatible editors in [atomist-rugs:rug-editors][rug-editors].

 [rug-editors]: https://github.com/atomist-rugs/rug-editors